Last Updated on January 2, 2021 by Nick Baskett

-A good espresso machine, it goes without saying, should make good espresso.
+Since all coffee drinks start with an espresso base, a good machine, it goes without saying, should be able to brew good espresso.
 But there’s a catch.
-At this price point, some people may choose the Gaggia Classic Pro to use with a pressurised basket and pre-ground coffee, while others attracted by its capability and low price point want to grind our own coffee.
+At this price point, some people may choose the Classic Pro to use with a pressurised basket and pre-ground coffee, while others attracted by its capability and low price point want to grind our own coffee.
 Setting up a machine to give good results for one, will affect the results of the other.

 High-Pressure Extraction by Default is not ideal for regular shots

-A pressurised basket simplifies the process of pulling a shot, but it also requires more pressure than is ideal for use with a regular basket.
-The Classic Pro out of the box pushes around 14 bar through your coffee.
-Too much for freshly ground coffee which requires 9 bar.
+A pressurised basket simplifies the process of pulling an espresso shot and is the easiest way to start making espresso if you don’t have a quality grinder, but it also requires more pressure than is ideal for use with a regular basket.
+The Classic Pro out-of-the-box pushes around 14 bar through your coffee.
+Too much to make good espresso with freshly ground coffee which requires 9 bar.

 The good news is that kits are available for less than £5 ($6) which supply you with a small spring and some tubes.
 The spring took 5 minutes to replace and took the pressure down to the ideal 9 bar level.